 We do not provide legal advice by email or internet.

-Do I have to telephone first or can I just turn up at a Legal Aid ACT office?
+Do I have to call first or can I just turn up at a Legal Aid ACT office?

 You can always come in to our office, but lawyers are only available to give legal advice on some days.
 It's best if you call and talk to us about times when a lawyer will be available to give you advice about your matter.
 If you call us, we will quickly direct you to the right service.
 Contact the Legal Aid Helpline.

-Can I get an interpreter or other communication assistance?
+Can I get an interpreter or other help communicating?

 Yes, and it's free.
 Legal words are sometimes hard to understand.
 If you would like to have an interpreter to help you, tell us when you call us.
 We will arrange for an interpreter by phone or in person.
 Auslan interpreters may be available.